Learning by doing

 About the instructor

-<img align=”right” src=”http://datascience.columbia.edu/files/seasdepts/lm2963@columbia.edu/person/person_images/Tian_Zheng_300x400.jpg”, width=”150”> Tian Zheng is Professor of Statistics at Columbia University.
-At the Data Science Institute of Columbia University, Professor Zheng is the Associate Director for Education and chair of the Education committee.
+Tian Zheng is Professor of Statistics at Columbia University.
+At the Data Science Institute of Columbia University, Professor Zheng was the Associate Director for Education and chair of the Education committee from 2017-2020.
+She is currently the co-chair of DSI’s education working group.